 Elective Share Determination – unless forfeited in a valid nuptial agreement, a surviving spouse in Florida is entitled to at least 30% of an estate.

-Call the Law Office of Emma Hemness.
+Call the Law Office of Hemness Faller.
 We can help you: Avoid probate, avoid worry, avoid death taxes, avoid estate taxes, with frozen accounts, probate court, will contests, contested wills, disinheriting, inheritance, and homestead.

 Is privacy lost during the probate process?
 How long does probate last?
 Call us to find out.